Raúl Moro: Loans in Italy and Spain

 On 23 August 2022, Moro joined Serie B club Ternana on a season-long loan.
 He scored his first professional goal on 8 October 2022 in a 3–0 win against Palermo.
 His loan was terminated in January 2023.

 On 25 January 2023, he returned to Spain, joining Segunda División side Real Oviedo on loan until the end of the season.

 Real Valladolid

 On 17 July 2023, Moro moved to Real Valladolid on a one-year loan deal with a purchase option.
 He contributed 2 goals and 5 assists in 30 league appearances as Valladolid finished second in the 2023–24 Segunda División, earning automatic promotion to La Liga.

 Following promotion, Valladolid exercised their buy option, and Moro signed a permanent contract until 2028.
 During the 2024–25 season, Moro recorded 4 goals and 5 assists in 33 appearances.

 Ajax

 On 15 July 2025, Dutch club AFC Ajax announced the signing of Moro on a five-year contract.

+Osasuna

+On 22 January 2026, Moro returned to Spain with La Liga side Osasuna on a permanent transfer for €5 million, potentially rising to €8 million.
+His contract runs until 2031, with a €50 million release clause.